c3kay/paper-docker/README.md

 ```

 Check the [Packages page](https://github.com/c3kay/paper-docker/pkgs/container/paper-docker) for available versions.
-Also see the example `compose.yml` file.
+If a version is not available, please build it by yourself.
+Also see the example `compose.yml` file!

 ## Configuration & Usage